fykaa/fykaaa/README.md

 <h1> About </h1>
  <p>
-     You'll mostly find me hacking on Kubernetes, I do Istio at work.
+     You'll mostly find me hacking on Kubernetes, I do Kargo at work.
 And my mentors and seniors often call me a rising star ;) Have always loved being in communities as a GitHub Campus expert or Google dev club leader.
 Open source is my strength and I enjoy creating stuffs - projects, written content, models, etc. as it gives me an outlet to convey my ideas and share my insights!</p>

 <!--About Ends-->